klaudia-nazarko/bikes-rental-analysis/README.md

 Already knowing which features impact cyclists' decisions, the goal of this task was to predict number of bike rentals on a given day.
 [Regression model directory](https://github.com/klaudia-nazarko/bikes-rental-analysis/tree/master/3.%20regression%20model) contains preparing predictors and obtaining new data (eg. from Google Trends).
 In the next step, simple regression models were built as a baseline.
 The last notebook focuses on building top-performing model by feature engineering and hyperparameters tuning.

-*Powered by Klaudia - In 💙 with data*